unepwcmc/BlueForests/README.md

-# BlueForest
+# BlueForests

-Blue Forest is a Rails application to analyse the data collected about blue carbon in various country's coastlines, as well as acting as an admin interface for the [tablet data collection tool](https://github.com/unepwcmc/BlueCarbonMobileNext).
+BlueForests is a Rails application to analyse the data collected about blue carbon in various country's coastlines, as well as acting as an admin interface for the [tablet data collection tool](https://github.com/unepwcmc/BlueCarbonMobileNext).